26 Sights in Brandenburg an der Havel, Germany (with Map and Images)

 Wikipedia: Ritterakademie (Brandenburg an der Havel) (DE), Heritage Website

-The so -called Ordonnanzhaus or Steinhaus in Brandenburg an der Havel is a community center, which is important in terms of culture.
-It is one of the oldest profound buildings of the Mark Brandenburg and is currently part of the seat of the city government of the city of Brandenburg an der Havel: in the Ordonnanzhaus there is the office of the Mayor of the City of Brandenburg an der Havel.
+The so-called Ordonnanzhaus or Steinhaus in Brandenburg an der Havel is a culturally and historically significant town house.
+It is one of the oldest secular buildings in the Mark Brandenburg and is currently part of the seat of the city government of the city of Brandenburg an der Havel: The Ordonnanzhaus is the official residence of the Lord Mayor of the City of Brandenburg an der Havel.

 The St. Peter and Paul cathedral is the largest medieval church in Brandenburg an der Havel, Brandenburg, Germany.
 Construction began in 1165 as a Romanesque Saalkirche.
 It was expanded several times to a three-aisled Brick Gothic basilica.
 The cathedral is commonly designated “the cradle of the Mark Brandenburg” for its historic significance.
 The patron saints are Peter and Paul.